 For recommendations about local community resources contact the Patient Advocate Foundation at (800) 532-5274.

-If you believe that you are at risk for running out of your PH therapy early in 2018, contact your PH care team now.
+If you believe that you are at risk for running out of your PH therapy, contact your PH care team now.
 Do not wait until you are completely out of medication.